tsc2017/Inception-Score/README.md

 # inception-score
-A new reimplementation of the Inception Score evaluation metric for GANs
+A new reimplementation of the Inception Score metric for evaluation of GANs